hyriver/pygeohydro/README.rst

                              variables=variables, pet=True)
     clm_p['Q (cms)'] = hds.nwis_streamflow(wshed.station_id, wshed.start, wshed.end)

-Other than point-based data, we can get gridded databases that are masked with the watershed geometry.
-Note the use of ``pet`` flag for computing PET:
+Other than point-based data, we can get data from gridded databases.
+The retrieved data are masked with the watershed geometry:

 .. code-block:: python